teggle-io/teggle-contract-research/GRANT.md

 ### Layer 2

 By combining transactions together you can both increase throughput, reduce network congestion as well as reduce the cost per transaction.
+You also don't have to force people to sign transactions and can even offer freemium services.

 #### Hub

 A hub will collect transactions from multiple users and submit them in batches to Omnibus.
 Anyone will be able to run a hub as the transactions they are given are encrypted using a Layer 2 session (see the paper for details).
-Someone who runs a hub can earn money as in exchange for paying to submit the transaction (in SCRT) they will be given some Teggle native tokens (yet to be given a denom).
+Someone who runs a hub can earn money in exchange for paying to submit the transaction (in SCRT) they will be given some Teggle native tokens (yet to be given a denom).

 #### Omnibus